-We routinely monitor for contaminants in the drinking water according to Federal and State laws.
-The tables reflect the results of our monitoring for the period of January 1st 2006 to December 31st, 2006 or the most recent monitoring results.
+Our water systems are disinfected to prevent any bacteria growth within the distribution system.
+We routinely monitor for contaminants in your drinking water according to Federal and State laws.
+The tables reflect the results of our monitoring for the period of January 1st 2007 to December 31st, 2007 or the most recent monitoring results.